confidential-computing/governance/TAC/Meetings/2024/2024-06-13/CCC-TAC-Minutes-2024-06-13.md

 ## Tech Topic

-John Manferdelli (JM) presented on quantum resistance and confidential computing and his experience implementing quantum-resistant cryptography. [ presentation](./QuantumResistantCCC.pdf)
+John Manferdelli (JM) presented on quantum resistance and confidential computing and his experience implementing quantum-resistant cryptography. [presentation](./QuantumResistantCCC.pdf)
-Question and answer session and discussion ensured.
+Question and answer session and discussion ensued.

 ## Attestation business models

 During the meeting, MB addressed the feedback received from the community regarding potential business models associated with attestation.
 He suggested the establishment of a working group within the CCC to comprehensively examine both the technical and commercial facets of attestation.
 Discussions ensued, centered on the topic of attestation.
 DM expressed concern that creating a new work stream could potentially dilute the efforts of the TAC.
-MB acknowledged this concern and indicated that the subject matter should be elevated to the GB level, given its broader relevance.
+MB acknowledged this concern and suggested that the issue be escalated to the GB level due to its broader relevance..

 Next meeting June 27, 2024